bfortuner/ml-glossary/README.md

 ## Top Contributors

 We're big fans of [Distill](http://distill.pub/prize) and we like their idea of offering prizes for high-quality submissions.
 We don't have as much money as they do, but we'd still like to reward contributors in some way for contributing to the glossary.
-For instance a cheatsheet cryptocurreny and offer tokens for commits ;).
+For instance a cheatsheet cryptocurreny where tokens equal commits ;).
+Let us know if you have better ideas.
 In the end, this is an open-source project and we hope contributing to a repository of concise, accessible, machine learning knowledge is enough incentive on its own!

 ## Tips and Tricks